Testing and fever clinics — coronavirus (COVID-19)

-If you are tested for COVID-19 but aren't really sick, you may be sent home to self-isolate while you wait for the test results.
+If you are tested for COVID-19 but aren't really sick, you will be sent home to self-isolate while you wait for the test results.
 This may take several days.

 If you are really sick you may be admitted to hospital for treatment.
 If you become sicker while you are waiting for results, please contact your doctor or call an ambulance.
 Make sure you let them know you are waiting for test results for COVID-19.